The Trabocchi coast is one of the best places to see in Abruzzo, Italy.

 Punta Tufano is another beautiful beach that surrounds our favorite trabocco, that has the same name Punta Tufano, where we organize our lunches and fishing demonstrations with Rinaldo and his wife Maria.

-In the charming Vasto coast you will find the Natural Reserve of Punta Aderci, one of the most beautiful Italian beaches according to the British daily The Telegraph and other Italian environmental associations and magazines.
+In the charming Vasto coast you will find the Nature Reserve of Punta Aderci, one of the most beautiful Italian beaches according to the British daily The Telegraph , National Geographic and other Italian environmental associations and magazines.
 Right here lies the uncontaminated pebble beach of Mottagrossa.

 Make sure you also visit Spiaggia dei Libertini and Punta Penna, a sandy wide beach and the only one in Abruzzo (and one of the few in Italy) where you can see the sunrise and the sunset over the sea and also admire snow-capped mountains.